• All Registered Voters Living In Madison County, KY Including Richmond City and Berea City May Sign

 A. The city limits of Richmond are wet.
 Berea is what's called moist, meaning you can get a drink in a restaurant but not buy alcohol in stores.
 Outside those locations the county is dry with the exception of places like golf courses, which have special licenses.

 A. Any Madison County, Kentucky registered voter including residents of the City of Richmond, the City of Berea, and County residents.
-17 year-olds who will turn 18 before the November 2023 general election can register to vote now and sign the petition.
+17 year-olds who will turn 18 before the November 2023 general election can register to vote and vote in the primary.

 Q. If it passes will this change the moist status of the City of Berea?